HuangJianlang/cells-classification/README.md

 # cells-classification
 Just a small project using Matconv.
+Done with my teacher by Matlab

+Based on LeNet

-Done with my teacher by Matlab based on LeNet maybe next I would do it again in the TensorFlow!
+Maybe next I would do it again in the TensorFlow!